 Kelly Trice is president of Holtec Decommissioning (HDI).
 In this role, Trice has the ultimate responsibility of ensuring safe, regulatory compliant and efficient decommissioning of Holtec’s shutdown nuclear power plants.
 Current projects include the decommissioning of Oyster Creek Generating Station (BWR), Pilgrim Nuclear Power Station (BWR), Indian Point Energy Center (three PWRs), and Palisades Power Plant (PWR).
 The ongoing decommissioning at these sites is setting a new bar for environmental protection, worker safety, regulatory compliance and rapid threat reduction.

-Vice President of Regulatory and Environmental Affairs
+Vice President of Licensing, Regulatory and Probabilistic Safety Analysis

 Site Vice President, Oyster Creek Nuclear Generating Station

 Jeff Dostal was named Site Vice President for Holtec Decommissioning International upon finalization of the sale of Oyster Creek Nuclear Generating Station to Holtec in July of 2019.
 He is responsible for the safe and efficient operation of spent fuel storage systems as well as decommissioning efforts.
 Prior to this, Jeff was the Director of Site Decommissioning / Plant Manager under Exelon Nuclear.
 He was responsible for the development of the decommissioning management model, regulatory submittals, and ensuring the plant’s safe operation while coordinating an efficient transition into decommissioning.

 Prior to Jeff joining decommissioning efforts he was the site Plant Manager, responsible for the day to day safe and efficient plant operation including as well as maintenance, work and outage management, radiation protection, chemistry, industrial safety and human performance, as well as performance of the plants supporting facilities.